-Objective Actions Responsibility Completion date Reduction of emissions from electricity Campaign for resource efficiency in offices.
-Corporate Sustainability Team and WRC Communications Annual campaign Reduction of vehicle fuel use Staff engagement campaign and training offered in fuel-efficient driving.
+Objective Actions Responsibility Completion date Reduction of emissions from electricity Installation of up to five enclosed Archimedes screw pumps, which are critical to the ongoing flood protection of farmland, to enable the safe passage of native fish (tuna/eels).
+The current infrastructure is due for replacement and this pump design offers many benefits over conventional pumping assets: they rotate very slowly, deliver very high efficiency, and their design means the screw does not inflict damage on fish, even significantly large tuna/eels.
+We expect the high efficiency design will reduce our emissions through less energy consumption.
+ICM 30/6/2024 Reduction of vehicle fuel use Staff engagement campaign and training offered in fuel- efficient driving.
 Includes only using specialist vehicles (V8, landcruiser and SUVs) for specialist tasks.
 Includes minimising unnecessary trips and putting in place easy access to alternative modes of transport.
 Fleet Management Coordinator and WRC Communications Annual campaign Reduction of vehicle fuel use Transition WRC fleet to lower emissions vehicles.
 Includes purchasing electric 4WD vehicles when they become available (assuming safety and other functional requirements are met).
-Fleet Management Coordinator Continued review Reduction of air travel Develop air travel emissions budget for WRC.
-Karen Bennett 30/06/2022 Reduction of air travel Review of each air travel request to determine necessity and whether no or lower emissions alternative is possible/reasonable.
-All staff wishing to travel by air Embed practice by 30/06/2021
+Fleet Management Coordinator Continued review Reduction of air travel Investigate whether an air travel emissions budget for WRC is necessary, or if targets be achieved through voluntary measures (see below).
+Executive team 30/06/2023 Reduction of air travel Review of each air travel request to determine necessity and whether no or lower emissions alternative is possible/reasonable.
+All staff wishing to travel by air Ongoing

-Table 3 highlights emission sources that contributed to poor data quality and describes the actions that will be taken to improve the data quality in future inventories.
+Table 3: Highlights emission sources that contributed to poor data quality and describes the actions that will be taken to improve the data quality in future inventories.

-Data quality projects for currently measured emissions sources have be completed and there is high confidence in the data collected by the organisation.
+Data quality projects for currently measured emissions sources have been completed and there is high confidence in the data collected by the organisation.

-We are currently investigating data gathering options for significant contractor activities, accommodation and consumption during work-related travel, and land use changes, so that they can be included in future emissions inventories and reports.
+We are currently investigating data gathering options for accommodation and consumption during work-related travel, and land use changes, so that they can be included in future emissions inventories and reports.